timothylou/AroundTown/README.md

 - Users can comment/give feedback to existing pins
 - Implement user location updates

-May 1 - 7 Beta test -- COMPLETED
+May 1 - 7 Beta test -- UPCOMING
 - Implement location-specific notifications
 - Add “home base” notification capabilities
 - No more adding features after the end of this week